vanivaranya/BlockRaid-Game-Development--Unity-/README.md

 # BlockRaid-Game-Development--Unity-

-◦ A blockchain-based game where players locate 7 blocks, match hashes with containers, and answer blockchain questions for placement.
+◦ A blockchain-based game where players locate 7 blocks, match hashes with containers, and answer blockchain questions for placement.<br>
-◦ Enhanced player visuals through Unity Assets and programmed 4 key mechanics including walk, run, pick and drop.
+◦ Enhanced player visuals through Unity Assets and programmed 4 key mechanics including walk, run, pick and drop.<br>
-◦ Created an introductory video to showcase the game's features.
+◦ Produced an introductory video to showcase the game's features.

 # Tech Stack:
 Unity, C#